The Pirates! In an Adventure with Scientists!

 The Pirates!
-In an Adventure with Scientists! (released in some countries as The Pirates!
+In an Adventure with Scientists! (released outside the UK as The Pirates!
 Band of Misfits) is a 2012 stop-motion animated swashbuckler comedy film directed by Peter Lord and written by Gideon Defoe, based on his 2004 novel.
-Produced by Columbia Pictures, Sony Pictures Animation and Aardman Features, the film stars the voices of Hugh Grant, David Tennant, Imelda Staunton, Martin Freeman, and Jeremy Piven, and follows a crew of amateur pirates in their attempt to win the Pirate of the Year competition.
+Produced by Columbia Pictures, Sony Pictures Animation and Aardman Features, it features the voices of Hugh Grant, David Tennant, Imelda Staunton, Martin Freeman, Jeremy Piven, Salma Hayek, & Brian Blessed.
+The film follows a crew of amateur pirates in their attempt to win the Pirate of the Year competition.

-The Pirates! was released on 28 March 2012 in the United Kingdom, and on 27 April 2012 in the United States.
+The Pirates! was released on 28 March 2012 in the United Kingdom and on 27 April 2012 in the United States.
 The film received generally positive reviews and grossed $123 million against a $55 million budget.
 The film was nominated for the Academy Award for Best Animated Feature.

 Plot

-In 1837 London, Admiral Cuthbert Collingwood tells Queen Victoria that the Royal Navy has defeated France, Russia, Portugal, China, and Wales.
-She assumes that the Royal Navy now dominates the world's oceans, but Admiral Collingwood tells her that the Royal Navy is still dealing with pirates, who she hates.
-She demands him to have them killed.

-The Pirate Captain, who leads a quirky crew of amateur pirates, enters the annual Pirate of the Year competition, where the winner is determined by who can steal the most treasure.
-After several attempts to raid ships that do not have any treasure, they raid the HMS Beagle and capture Charles Darwin.
-Recognizing the crew's Dodo, Polly, who they think is a parrot, as the only living dodo remaining, Charles recommends that they enter her in the Scientist of the Year competition at the Royal Society of London.
-Thinking that the prize is money, the Pirate Captain agrees.
+In 1837 London, Admiral Collingwood informs Queen Victoria that the Royal Navy mostly dominates the ocean, but they are still dealing with pirates.
+Meanwhile, the Pirate Captain enters Blood Island's annual Pirate of the Year competition, where the winner is determined by who can steal the most treasure.
+After several failed attempts to plunder ships, the Captain and his crew raid HMS Beagle and capture Charles Darwin.
+Recognizing the crew's dodo, Polly, whom they believe is a parrot, as the last of her species, Charles recommends that they enter her in the Scientist of the Year competition at the Royal Society of London.
+Assuming that the prize is money, the Captain agrees.

-Allowing the Pirate Captain and his crew to stay at his house for the night, Charles tries to kidnap Polly with the help of his chimpanzee, Mr. Bobo, but fails.
-The next day, the pirates enter the competition while disguised as scientists.
-The dodo display wins the competition.
-However, instead of money, the prize turns out to be a tiny trophy, encyclopedias, and a meeting with Queen Victoria.
-She requests that Polly be put in her petting zoo, but the Pirate Captain refuses and accidentally reveals his true identity.
-When he is about to be decapitated, Charles informs Queen Victoria that Polly has been hidden and only the Pirate Captain knows where.
-She pardons the Pirate Captain and orders Charles to find Polly by any means necessary.
+Allowing the pirates to stay at his house for the night, Charles tries to kidnap Polly with the help of his chimpanzee, Mr. Bobo, but fails.
+The next day, the pirates enter the competition while posing as scientists and the dodo display wins the competition.
+However, instead of money, the prize turns out to be a meeting with the queen.
+Victoria requests Polly for her petting zoo, but the Captain refuses and inadvertently reveals his true identity.
+Before he can be executed, Charles, who is smitten with Victoria, informs her that Polly has been hidden and only the Captain knows where.
+Victoria pardons the Captain and orders Charles to find Polly.